 Troubleshooting

-- Type cequenceLogLevel for the name.
+- Enter cequenceLogLevel as the name.

-- Type debug for the value.
+- Enter debug as the value.

 ./apic login --sso --context provider --server $CEQUENCE_IBM_SERVER --apiKey $CEQUENCE_IBM_API_KEY

-Auto-Publishing an API to an existing product
+Auto-publishing an API to an existing product

-- Click Edit API.
+- Select Edit API.

-- Click Test > Target Configuration.
+- Navigate to Test > Target Configuration.

-- Click Save Preferences.
+- Select Save Preferences.

-- Click Target Configuration, then toggle Auto-publish to ON.
+- From Target Configuration, toggle Auto-publish to ON and wait for the page to reload.

-Wait for the page to reload. - If the page does not auto reload after ten seconds, check the Online status.
+- If the page does not reload automatically after ten seconds, check the Online status.